kamilskainos/test/README.md

 7. Resolve all conflicts (if any) and commit changes locally.
 8. Push changes to remote branch.
 9. Open pull request.
-10. Once the pull request has been approved merge changes into the master branch.
+10. Once the pull request has been approved (code reviewed) merge changes into the master branch.
 11. Delete your feature branch.

 ## Making changes to other artifacts

 Pulling other artifacts back into source control is currently not automated.
-Therefore, any changes that are made outside of local repository file structure will need to be manually copied in before pushed to git branch.
+Therefore, any changes that are made outside of local repository file structure will need to be manually copied in before pushed to a feature branch.

 ## Pulling scripts from Iguana